plexey/react-depth-of-field/README.md

 React Depth of Field
 =========

-A React component which applies a dynamic depth of field effect to its children.
+A React component which applies a depth of field effect to its children.

 ## Demo